-Jacob Hollars is a litigator specializing in employment issues, real estate, special district, and commercial matters.
+Jacob Hollars is a trial and appellate lawyer specializing in employment issues, real estate, special district, and commercial matters.

 - Successfully defended a challenge to petition signatures gathered by a candidate for a statewide office in Colorado.

-- Obtained unanimous jury verdict in favor of a skilled nursery facility in federal court in a case involving claims of federal and state wage and hour law violations and retaliation.
+- Obtained unanimous jury verdict in favor of a skilled nursing facility in federal court in a case involving claims of federal and state wage and hour law violations and retaliation.

 - Obtained summary judgment in Missouri state court on behalf of an insurer in a third-party coverage claim involving issues of failure of notice and several exclusions to coverage.

 - Represented a small business in Southwest Missouri through trial of a substantial premises liability claim involving allegations of permanent disability and sizeable claim for future lost wages and medical care.

 - Represented a major insurance company in a case involving claims of breach of contract and vexatious refusal to pay arising out of a fire loss in which the plaintiff claimed a total loss.

 - Obtained dismissal of numerous counterclaims brought against a real estate developer by district alleging fraud and civil conspiracy.
 Stratus Amber Creek, et al. v.
 Amber Creek Metro.
 Dist., Adams County District Court Case No. 2021CV30392, Dec.
 9, 2022.